cyberark/secrets-provider-for-k8s/STYLE.md

-# Cyberark Secrets Provider for K8S Style Guide
+# Cyberark Secrets Provider for Kubernetes Style Guide
-Use this guide to maintain consistent style across the Cyberark Secrets Provider for K8S project.
+Use this guide to maintain consistent style across the Cyberark Secrets Provider for Kubernetes project.

 ## Be consistent
 > If you’re editing code, take a few minutes to look at the code around you and determine its style.
 If they use spaces around all their arithmetic operators, you should too.
 If their comments have little boxes of hash marks around them, make your comments have little boxes of hash marks around them too.